AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 Attribute: :ada:`'Small` and :ada:`'Delta`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ada:`'Small` and :ada:`'Delta` attributes denote a small number used in the type definition of a fixed-point type.
-This small number indicates the numeric precision of the type.
+The :ada:`'Small` and :ada:`'Delta` attributes return numbers that indicate the numeric precision of a fixed-point type.
 In many cases, the :ada:`'Small` of a type :ada:`T` is equal to the :ada:`'Delta` of that type |mdash| i.e.
 :ada:`T'Small = T'Delta`.
 Let's discuss each attribute and how they distinguish from each other.

-The :ada:`'Delta` attribute returns the value for the :ada:`delta` that was used in the type definition.
+The :ada:`'Delta` attribute returns the value of the :ada:`delta` that was used in the type definition.
 For example, if we declare :ada:`type T3_D3 is delta 10.0 ** (-3) digits D`, then the value of :ada:`T3_D3'Delta` is the :ada:`10.0 ** (-3)` that we used in the type